jamaldevsecops/kubernetes/scheduling.md

-# Schedule a pod on a specific node using nodeName
+# Manual Schedule Using nodeName
 Note that nodeName is used for Pods, not Deployments.
 If you want to use a Deployment, you should use nodeSelector, nodeAffinity, or taints and tolerations.

 ```